 The process of discovery

-However, to avoid a US-style discovery and fishing expeditions, evidence and categories of evidence need to be defined by the party requesting the disclosure as precisely and as narrowly as possible, taking into account the facts and information reasonably available to it.
+However, to avoid a US-style discovery and fishing expedition, evidence and categories of evidence need to be defined by the party requesting the disclosure as precisely and as narrowly as possible, taking into account the facts and information reasonably available to it.
 The court then may order the disclosure of evidence by third parties or the opposing party.
 The court has to limit a disclosure order to a proportionate extent, taking into account the legitimate interests of all parties (including third parties) concerned.
 The interest of companies in avoiding actions for damages caused by infringements of antitrust law is not relevant for this assessment.
 The disclosure may also comprise evidence containing confidential information.
 The confidentiality of the information has to be taken into account by the court when assessing the proportionality of a disclosure request.
 If necessary, special arrangements to protect the confidentiality of such information have to be ordered (e.g., excluding the public from the proceeding, redacting confidential information from documents or restricting the right of access to evidence to a particular group of persons).

 A party to the proceedings may also apply for disclosure of documents contained in the files of competition authorities (the European Commission, NCAs).
-However, certain documents – namely information prepared for the proceedings before the competition authority, information prepared during the proceedings by the authority and submitted to the parties, and settlement submissions that were withdrawn – may only be disclosed once the competition authority has completed its proceedings (Section 37k(3) KartG).
-Leniency statements and settlement submissions are not themselves subject to disclosure.26 To prevent circumventions, parties may not be ordered to submit this evidence.27 In general, the use of evidence from competition authority files is inadmissible unless its submission can be ordered.28 In addition, information obtained through access to competition authority files may only be used for the respective proceedings at hand.29 According to Section 37a(3) of the KartG, introduced by the KaWeRÄG 2021, which implemented the ECN+ Directive30 and entered into force on 10 September 2021, these restrictions apply to the use of evidence (e.g., leniency statements and settlement submissions) in all judicial proceedings (and not only in those related to damages).31 In the course of major cartel investigations, there is an ongoing dispute whether these restrictions also apply with respect to criminal investigations.
+However, certain documents – namely information prepared for the proceedings before the competition authority, information prepared during the proceedings by the authority and submitted to the parties and settlement submissions that were withdrawn – may only be disclosed once the competition authority has completed its proceedings.25 Leniency statements and settlement submissions are not themselves subject to disclosure.26 To prevent circumventions, parties may not be ordered to submit this evidence.27 In general, the use of evidence from competition authority files is inadmissible unless its submission can be ordered.28 In addition, information obtained through access to competition authority files may only be used for the respective proceedings at hand.29 According to Section 37a(3) of the KartG, introduced by the KaWeRÄG 2021, which implemented the ECN+ Directive30 and entered into force on 10 September 2021, these restrictions apply to the use of evidence (e.g., leniency statements and settlement submissions) in all judicial proceedings (and not only in those related to damages).31 In the course of major cartel investigations, there is an ongoing dispute whether these restrictions also apply with respect to criminal investigations.

 Use of experts